Lionel Brett, 4th Viscount Esher: Personal life

 The Esher family lived in Watlington Park, a country house in the Chilterns, from where Lionel Brett also ran his architectural practice.
 He later gave the house to his eldest son, and built a house of his own design, named The Tower, on the grounds of the estate.

 Esher's autobiography Ourselves Unknown records how he nursed his wife through a long mental breakdown in the 1960s, but notes that she gave him equal support and strength over nearly 70 years.

 Viscount Esher died aged 90 in 2004.

+Selected architecture

+Notable works by the partnership of Brett, Francis Pollen and Harry Teggin include: